rehypejs/rehype/packages/rehype-stringify/readme.md

 ## When should I use this?

 This plugin adds support to unified for serializing HTML.
-You can alternatively use [`rehype`][rehype-core] instead, which combines unified, [`rehype-parse`][rehype-parse], and this plugin.
+If you also need to parse HTML, you can alternatively use [`rehype`][rehype-core], which combines unified, [`rehype-parse`][rehype-parse], and this plugin.

-When you’re in a browser, trust your content, don’t need formatting options, and value a smaller bundle size, you can use [`rehype-dom-stringify`][rehype-dom-stringify] instead.
+When you are in a browser, trust your content, don’t need formatting options, and value a smaller bundle size, you can use [`rehype-dom-stringify`][rehype-dom-stringify] instead.

-This plugin is built on [`hast-util-to-html`][hast-util-to-html], which turns [hast][] syntax trees into a string. rehype focusses on making it easier to transform content by abstracting such internals away.
+If you don’t use plugins and have access to a syntax tree, you can directly use [`hast-util-to-html`][hast-util-to-html], which is used inside this plugin. rehype focusses on making it easier to transform content by abstracting such internals away.